 The waxed canvas revival is real, and backpack brands are making the hardy, old-school material more accessible and versatile than ever.
+Leading the way is our favorite canvas pack: United by Blue’s Westward Rolltop.

 Known for its water-resistant and tough-as-nails durability, waxed canvas was a staple of England and Scotland’s sailing culture.
 Today, innovative companies across the globe are putting their own take on the fabric, and we’re not complaining.

+We’ve hauled all kinds of canvas packs on camping, paddling and backpacking trips, and there’s nothing that feels as hardy as solid cotton canvas.
 Here’s a look at some of the best waxed canvas backpacks for all your adventures at home, in the office or in the field.

 Editor’s Choice: Westward 23L Rolltop Backpack